 When making our promise to people, we need to emphasize the most credible, tangible benefits, like cleaner air, less exposure to toxins, and cleaner water.
-For each of these, we easily surpass the number of people who say green buildings only play a small role in their overall health and happiness.
+For each of these benefits, the number of people who feel green buildings play a significant role in their overall health and happiness outweighs the number who feel green buildings play only a small role.
 Emphasizing the top tier benefits helps us expand our support.